multiplexd/s6-packaging/README.md

 be installed; for example, compiling s6 requires the skalibs, skalibs-dev, execline and execline-dev packages. s6-linux-init requires skalibs, execline, s6, s6-portable-utils and s6-linux-utils.

+## Disclaimer

+I have little experience with the Debian packaging system, so a lot of the work I have done here is merely extending the infrastructure implemented by pervious maintainers.